Commonwealth nations to discuss slavery reparations, climate change

 FILE PHOTO: British Prime Minister Keir Starmer speaks at a press conference during his visit to the European Commission headquarters in Brussels, Belgium October 2, 2024.
 BENJAMIN CREMEL/Pool via REUTERS/File Photo

-APIA (Reuters) - The leaders of the Commonwealth group of nations will meet at a welcome banquet in Samoa in the South Pacific on Thursday, with climate change and reparations for Britain's role in the transatlantic slave trade both likely to be on the agenda.
+APIA (Reuters) -The leaders of the Commonwealth group of nations will meet at a welcome banquet in Samoa in the South Pacific on Thursday, with climate change and reparations for Britain's role in the transatlantic slave trade on the agenda of summit discussions.

-Leaders and officials from 56 countries with roots in Britain's empire are attending the Commonwealth Heads of Government Meeting (CHOGM) in the small island nation, that began on Monday.
+Leaders and officials from 56 countries with roots in Britain's empire, as well as Britain's King Charles, are attending the Commonwealth Heads of Government Meeting (CHOGM) in the small island nation, that began on Monday.
+The countries' foreign ministers also began a day of discussions on Thursday.

 British Prime Minister Kier Starmer said on Monday the UK will not bring the issue of reparations for historical transatlantic slavery to the table at the summit, but is open to engage with leaders who want to discuss it.

-The CARICOM reparations commission has been set up to seek reparations from former colonial powers such as the United Kingdom, France and Portugal.
+CARICOM has set up a commission to seek reparations from former colonial powers such as the UK, France and Portugal.

 Those opposed to paying reparations say countries shouldn't be held responsible for historical wrongs, while those in favour say the legacy of slavery has resulted in persistent and vast racial inequalities today.